Are you applying for a status card

 Find out how to apply for a Secure Certificate of Indian Status (secure status card) or a Certificate of Indian Status (status card).

 Find out what documents are required when applying for a secure status card.

 Find out how to renew your status card.
 Secure status cards are valid 10 years for adults and 5 years for children or dependent adults.

 Find out what steps you need to take if your status card has been lost, stolen, damaged or destroyed.

 Find out how to submit acceptable photos when applying for a secure status card.

-Indian status does not expire but your card does.
-Find out if you need to renew yours.
+Indian status does not expire but your status card does.